asamy/forgottenmapeditor/README.md

 3. Commit your changes to YOUR repository.
 4. Create a pull request (Click the pull request button on top of your fork) or notify me via e-mail <f.fallen45@gmail.com>

+## Donations

+If you would like to support the project, please send any amount of cash to <pasamy18@gmail.com> (Paypal).
+We highly appreciate all donations, and they will be spread among other people who've helped build this project up.

 ## Screenshots